Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions: Introduction

+\begin{defn} We say that $\mE\subset TM$ is an {open cone field} if it is a cone field which is open as a subset of $TM$.
+Then $\mE(x)$ is an open cone for each $x$.

+We say the $\mC\subset TM$ is a {closed cone field} if it is a cone field such that $\mC\cup T_0M$ (the zero section) is a closed subset of $TM$ and such that $\mC(x)$ is a closed cone for each $x$. \end{defn}

+Given a closed cone field $\mC$, each point $x\in M$ is of one and only one of the following types: \begin{itemize} \item[$\cdot$] Regular, which means that $\mC(x)$ is a regular cone, or \item[$\cdot$] singular, which means that $\mC(x)=T_xM$, or \item[$\cdot$] degenerate, which means that $\mC(x)$ is empty. \end{itemize}

-We denote by $\mD(\mC)$ the domain of the cone field $\mC$, which is the set of non degenerate points of $\mC$.
-Open cone fields have open domains, and closed cone fields have closed domains.
-A cone field is said non degenerate if is has no degenerate point \textit{i.e.} if $\mD(\mC)=M$.
+The {\it domain} of $\mC$ is the set of non degenerate points.
+It is denoted by $\mD(\mC)$.
+The domain of a closed (or open) cone field is closed (or open).
+A cone field is called {\it non degenerate} if all points are non degenerate, \textit{i.e.} if $\mD(\mC)=M$.
+The set of singular points of a closed (or open) cone field is closed (or open).

+As a first example of a closed cone field, we can associate to each continuous vector field $V$ on $M$ the closed cone field $\mC_V$ such that $\mC_V(x)$ is the open half line directed by $V(x)$ if $V(x)\neq 0$ and $\mC_V(x)=T_xM$ if $V(x)=0$.
+With our definitions (and this example motivates them), the singular points of the cone field $\mC_V$ are the same as the singular points of the vector field $V$.

+It is easy to see that continuous cone fields as considered for example in \cite{fasi} are closed, hence our setting is more general.
+In particular, the cone field of future directed causal vectors associated to a time oriented continuous Lorentzian metric is a closed cone field.

+The standard example of open cone field is the cone field of future directed timelike vectors associated to a time oriented Lorentzian metric.

+Given an immersion $\phi: N\lto M$ and a closed (or open) cone field $\mC$ on $M$, the pull back $\phi^*\mC:= (T\phi)^{-1}(\mC)$ is a closed (or open) cone field.
+Note that the pull back may contain degenerate points even if $\mC$ does not.
+This is one motivation to allow degenerate points.